abissgr/calipso-hub/calipso-hub-framework/README.md

 ## UserDetails Module

 Provides generic, stateless user detail services, including registration, authenticationl, social signin and authorization/ACL.
+It requires you to implement `LocalUserService` to integrate you your local User-ish entity storage.

 For an overview of what the module provides, consider the interfaces implemented by the `userDetailsService` provided in this module:

- - `gr.abiss.calipso.userDetails.service.UserDetailsService` (own signature interface)
+ - `gr.abiss.calipso.userDetails.service.UserDetailsService` (provided, own signature interface)
- - `org.springframework.security.core.userdetails.UserDetailsService`
+ - `gr.abiss.calipso.userDetails.integration.LocalUserService` (implement to integrate with local user store)
- - `org.springframework.social.security.SocialUserDetailsService`
+ - `org.springframework.social.security.SocialUserDetailsService` (provided, used for social signin)
- - `org.springframework.social.connect.ConnectionSignUp`
+ - `org.springframework.social.connect.ConnectionSignUp` (provided, used for social signin)
- - `org.springframework.social.connect.web.SignInAdapter`
+ - `org.springframework.social.connect.web.SignInAdapter` (provided, used for social signin)

 ### UserDetails Config